Salt and Sacrifice: Reception

 Salt and Sacrifice received "mixed or average" reviews, according to review aggregator Metacritic.

-John Carson of Game Informer gave the game a 7 out of 10 and praised the game's exploration and atmosphere and heavily panned its crafting and progression mechanics while comparing the title unfavorably to its predecessor.
-Richard Wakeling of GameSpot commended the labyrinthine world, tense boss battles, enemy difficulty, and responsive combat while lamenting the absence of a fast-travel system and overly punishing combat.
-Mitchell Saltzman of IGN noted that the bits that Salt and Sacrifice inherited from its predecessor were its strongest points and praised its attempt to infuse the 2D platforming genre with soulslike design and Monster Hunter-esque combat.
-Ozzie Mejia of Shacknews praised the platforming, combat, variety of classes, skill tree, metroidvania elements, and co-op while taking minor issue with its resource-driven healing and janky controls.
+John Carson of Game Informer gave the game a 7 out of 10 and praised the exploration and atmosphere and heavily panned its crafting and progression mechanics while comparing the title unfavorably to its predecessor.
+Richard Wakeling of GameSpot praised the labyrinthine world, tense boss battles, enemy difficulty, and responsive combat while lamenting the absence of a fast-travel system and overly punishing combat.
+Mitchell Saltzman of IGN noted that the bits Salt and Sacrifice inherited from its predecessor were its strongest points and praised its attempt to infuse the 2D platforming genre with soulslike design and Monster Hunter-like combat.
+Ozzie Mejia of Shacknews commended the platforming, combat, variety of classes, skill tree, metroidvania elements, and co-op while taking minor issue with its resource-driven healing and unreliable controls.